Rankings Links & Information

 Methodology: This site offers an explanation of its rankings on the opening page.

 This site, in German with English in places, offers recent rankings of business schools and leading MBA programs in Germany.
-There are several rankings including one based on a survey of 13,000 students focussing on several qualities including: Quality of professors in teaching; Support for students by professors; Quality and actuality of library; Quality and availability of IT; Amount and quality of student activities; Usefulness in practice; Internationality; and Cooperation of school with corporations.
+There are several rankings including one based on a survey of 13,000 students focusing on several qualities including: Quality of professors in teaching; Support for students by professors; Quality and actuality of library; Quality and availability of IT; Amount and quality of student activities; Usefulness in practice; Internationality; and Cooperation of school with corporations.
 There are also links to further information.

 Best Global Universities Rankings